reduxjs/reselect/README.md

 )
 ```

+More generally, you can have N arguments passed to the selector, and you can have M input functions extracting values from any of those arguments.
+All M extracted values get passed to the output function.

 ### Q: The default memoization function is no good, can I use a different one?

 A: We think it works great for a lot of use cases, but sure.
 See [these examples](#customize-equalitycheck-for-defaultmemoize).